 - Place your brown bin(s) out at your property boundary by 7am.

 - You are encouraged to put your house number on to your brown bin.

 - If your bin is missed please report it to us within 48 hours and if we have genuinely missed it we will return.
 If the bin has been left due to containing incorrect materials you should remove the incorrect items and we will then empty it on the next scheduled collection day.

 - If you currently receive an assisted collection for your other waste and recycling services we will apply this assistance to the new service.
 The bin must still be visible at the front of the property but does not have to be moved to the boundary.

-If you do not wish to sign up
+If you do not want to sign up

 If you decide not to subscribe to the garden waste service, you don't need to tell us.
 The garden waste service is opt-in which means you only need to act if you do wish to sign up.